cocoyimasa/JavaScript-Interpreter/README.md

 JSInterpreter
 ===========

-My JavaScript Interpreter is write all by hand.
+My JavaScript Interpreter is written all by hand.
 Surely I read some sources that written by others.
 I have learned many ideas and used them in my code.
 It is not completed.Many Bugs still can be found in this program.